 - Use strong, unique passwords for your accounts and enable two-factor authentication.

-- Be cautious of phishing attempts and avoid clicking on suspicious links or downloading unknown attachments.
+- Be cautious of phishing attempts, and avoid clicking suspicious links or downloading unknown attachments.

 - Never share sensitive information via email, messaging apps, or unsecured websites.